-Known as one of the best short walks in Scotland, the walk leads through the dramatic gorge and ends at the spectacular Steall Falls.
-Steall Falls is Scotland’s second highest waterfall, with a single drop of 120 metres.
+Known as one of the best short walks in Scotland, the walk leads through the dramatic gorge and ends at the spectacular Steall Falls, Scotland’s second highest waterfall at 120 metres tall.
 The path through the gorge is clear and well-walked, but it is rocky so good footwear is essential.
-The walk is about 2.25 miles in total and takes around two hours.
+The walk is about 2.25mi in total and takes around two hours.

 Established in 1825, the Ben Nevis Distillery is one of the oldest in Scotland.
 Situated at the foot of the imposing Ben Nevis, the distillery is steeped in history and majesty.
-Tickets are quite cheap, adult tickets costing only £5, children under 18 £2.50 and £4.50 each for groups of fifteen or more.
 The distillery has won a Green Tourism Award (silver) for their efforts to support sustainable tourism.
 The tour includes a video experience, a guided tour of the distillery and a tasting session for those over 18.

 The Commando Monument is a Category A listed monument as a result of its historical importance.
 It was unveiled in 1952 by the Queen Mother and has been almost completely unaltered since then, with only a plaque added years later.
 It sits in a spectacular location, with views of Ben Nevis and Aonach Mòr.
 There is a war memorial path connecting the Commando Monument and the local High Bridge, where the first shots were fired in the Jacobite Rising of 1745.